-We can similarly drop the assumption of a fixed number $|\mathcal{M}^{\mathcal{E}}|$ of established firms otherwise, the established firms disclose their sales to the deviant firm, which would then cancel the deviant policy).
+$^{^{42}}$ Note that all individuals disclose their purchases of the deviant policy to the established firms (because otherwise, the established firms disclose their sales to the deviant firm, which would then cancel the deviant policy).
 But this means that (normally) all individuals purchase the full amount allowed by the established firms, $\overline{\alpha}$, and the established firms then sell exactly the same amount of insurance to the low and high-risk individuals, still breaking even.
 This will be true if the income consumption curves are negatively sloped (i.e., as individuals get better off, at a fixed price of insurance, they wish to have more consumption in both states).
-This condition is, for instance, always satisfied in the standard model of separable utility with the utility of consumption in the accident/no accident states being the same.
+This condition is, for instance, always satisfied in the standard model of separable utility with the utility of consumption the accident/no accident states being the same.
 If this condition were not satisfied, then it is possible that the low-risk individual purchase less than the high-risk individual, and the established firms might make a loss.
 (This problem could be obviated by insurance firms cancelling all policies in which revealed aggregate purchases strictly exceed the observed minimum level of aggregate purchases - which would be that of the low-risk individuals.
 This would force the high-risk individuals not to purchase more than the low-risk individuals.)